-- Counts as a Directed Elective or Elective for all diplomas. - Fulfills requirement for 1 of 2 Fine Arts credits for Core 40 with Academic Honors diploma.
+• Fulfills requirement for 1 of 2 Fine Arts credits for Core 40 with Academic Honors diploma.

 Students in their senior year may pursue a course of independent study, which has its emphasis in individual development of various two- and three-dimensional studio disciplines.
 Through art history, criticism, aesthetics and production, students will search for meaning, significance, and direction in their own work.
 Weekly critiques and suggested readings keep instructor and student in touch with progress and direction.
 The end product will be a portfolio of work relative to university entrance.
 A list of supplies needed for this course will be provided.